awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add-vpc.md

 1. For **Output type**, choose **VPC output**\.

+1. For **Protocol**, choose the appropriate protocol\.

 1. For **Description**, enter a description that will remind you later where this output is going\.
 This might be the company name or notes about the setup\.

 1. Determine which protocol you want to use for the output\.
+The protocol options are dependent on the flow type\.
+   + For transport stream flows, the protocol options are: RTP, RTP\-FEC, RIST, SRT, and Zixi\.
+   + For CDI flows, the protocol options are: CDI and ST 2110 JPEG XS\.

 1. For specific instructions based on the protocol that you want to use, choose one of the following tabs: